 - Avoid drinking very hot or cold beverages.

 - Rest for a day or two before returning to your normal routine.

-If you run into problems or if you are experiencing pain, be sure to give our dental clinic a call.
+If you run into problems or if you are experiencing pain, you can give our dental clinic a call.

-We invite you to contact Kenmore Family Dental for gentle, painless tooth extractions.
-We will take good care of you from start to finish.
+We invite you to contact Kenmore Family Dental where we always strive for gentle, painless tooth extractions.
+Our team endeavours take good care of you from start to finish.